msalemor/gpt-rag-commander/README.md

 # RAG Commander

-A GPT RAG Pattern playground
+A RAG Pattern playground designed to hold customer conversations about the parameters that are involved in splitting text into chunks, recalling the chunks, and using them to answer a user's question.